Surgical Procedures for Obesity

 Vertical Banded Gastroplasty (VBG)

 In VBG, both a band and staples are used to create a small stomach pouch.
-This procedure is less commonly done now.
-Excess body weight loss of more that 50% was found in 75% of VBG patients.
-However, excess body weight loss was maintained in only 40% of patients after 3-5 years.
+This procedure is less commonly done now due to less weight loss and higher complications.

 A common complication of restrictive operations is vomiting.
 This is caused when the small stomach is overly stretched by food particles that have not been chewed well.
 After laparoscopic AGB, patients complained of side effects, including abdominal pain, heartburn, nausea, band slippage, or band erosion.